mattermost/mattermost-developer-documentation/site/content/internal/infrastructure/vpn-cloud.md

 7. After following these steps you should be able to connect to VPN and then to resolve private DNS entries.

+## Gnome VPN Client
+1. Go to the [VPN server](https://pritunl.core.cloud.mattermost.com) and select **Sign in with OneLogin**

+2. Connect with your OneLogin username and password and when prompt put the OTP (One Time Password).

+3. Click `Download Profiles` and save the `.tar` file to your filesystem.

+4. Extract the `.tar` file ( `tar xf yourusername.tar`) and note the location of the `.ovpn` file within.

+5. Open the Network section in the Gnome Settings manager and there will be a VPN section.
+Click the `+` to create a new VPN connection.

+6. Choose `Import from file...`

+7. Select the `.ovpn` file downloaded earlier through the file picker.

+8. Open the IPv4 tab and select `Use this connection only for resources on its network`

+9. Open the IPv6 tab and select `Use this connection only for resources on its network`

+10. If desired, rename the VPN to something friendlier in the `Name` field under the `Identity` tab.

+11. Save the configuration by pressing `Add` at the top right of the window.

+12. From now on, enable the VPN through the taskbar picker in the upper right of Gnome.

 ## Older Setup of VPN access on OpenVPN